 University of Minnesota - Twin Cities

-The University of Minnesota was ranked 26th among public national universities by U.S. News & World Report for 2017.
+The University of Minnesota is ranked 70th (tied) among public national universities by U.S. News & World Report for 2020.
 Its undergraduate students can earn a Bachelor of Arts in Urban Studies to learn about public budgeting and nonprofit management.
 At the graduate level, a Master of Urban and Regional Planning is available to students with a bachelor's degree in a relevant field and an interest in preparing for a variety of urban planning careers in the public, private, and nonprofit sectors.
 There are also joint- and dual-degree programs in landscape architecture, social work, and civil engineering.

 Ohio State University

-For 2017, Ohio State was ranked 16th among public national universities by U.S. News & World Report.
+For 2020, Ohio State was ranked 54th (tied) among public national universities by U.S. News & World Report.
 The university also offers students the opportunity to choose from over 100 study abroad programs in 40 countries.

 Its School of Architecture offers bachelor's, master's, and doctoral degree programs in city and regional planning to students interested in urban design.
 The undergraduate curriculum includes courses in project and policy analysis, city planning history, data analysis, planning communication, and contemporary city planning.